Dihedral symmetries of multiple logarithms: The various Hopf algebras of -deco polygons

-This section defines a class of Hopf algebras associated to these decorated polygons that are useful in solving the combinatorics of the how the polylogarithms vary as the order of the arguments are changed.
-Subsection \ref{randbar} gives a definition of $R$-deco polygons, the vector space they generate, $V(R)$, its exterior product algebra $\mcp(R)$, and the associated bar constructions.
-Subsection \ref{treesection} defines the algebra of multi-rooted trees, and the linearization map $\Lambda$.
-Here I show that $\Lambda$ is a bialgebra homomorphism to the algebra of words on $R$-deco polygons.
-Subsection \ref{polytotree} defines dissections on polygons, and a class of algorithms that assign trees to these dissections.
-Subsection \ref{treetodif}, shows that the algorithms that define Hopf algebras of trees, and certain variations on these algorithms define differentials on $\mcp(R)$.
-Finally, subsection \ref{props} defines a relationship between the linearizations of algorithms that define the same differential.
-Let $\phi$ and $\phi'$ be two algorithms that both define the same differential $\D_\phi$, and let $\phi$ define a Hopf algebra of trees.
-Let $\Lambda_\phi, \Lambda_{\phi'} \subset B_{\D_\phi}(\mcp(R))$ be the linearizations of the algebras of trees they define.
-I show that $\Lambda_\phi$ is a Hopf algebra, even if the algebra of trees it linearizes is not.
+This section generalizes the above construction.
+I define a class of Hopf algebras associated to these decorated polygons that are useful in solving the combinatorics of how polylogarithms vary as their order of the arguments are changed.
+Subsection \ref{randbar} gives a definition of $R$-deco polygons and their dissections, the vector space they generate, $V_\bullet(R)$, its exterior product algebra $\mcp$, and the associated bar complexes.
+Subsection \ref{treesection} defines the Hopf algebra of multi-rooted trees, $\T$ , and the linearization map $\Lambda$.
+I show that $\Lambda$ is a bialgebra homomorphism from $\T$ to the commutative Hopf algebra of words on $R$-deco polygons.
+Subsection \ref{Hopftrees} introduces a family of dissection compatible Hopf algebras of $\T$ generated by sets associated to dissections of $R$-deco polygons.
+Subsection \ref{hopftodif}, shows that these generating sets define differentials on $\mcp$.
+It also introduces a family of almost compatible algebra.
+Finally, subsection \ref{props} defines a relationship between the linearizations of dissection compatible Hopf algebras and almost compatible algebras that is useful for the calculations in section \ref{permutesection}.
+Furthermore, I show that the linearization of the latter also gives rise a Hopf algebra.